Research Award FAQ

 Will late submissions be accepted?

-Is the Reflective Statement required?
+Is the reflective statement required?

 My project was creative in nature.
 Can I apply to this award?

 Yes!
 We hope to see a diverse pool of applications representing a variety of disciplines and research approaches.
-If your project doesn’t already include the resources used, you will need to upload a bibliography in addition to your Research Project.

-Can I submit projects from Spring 2019?
+Can I submit projects from Spring 2024?

 Yes.
 But they need to be already completed and submitted for your class.
-And your faculty member needs to complete the Faculty Support Form by the application deadline.

 May I submit more than one research project?